bradbell/xrst/sphinx/test_out/run_xrst.rst

 ========
 The file *sphinx_dir* ``/spelling`` can be create by the user.
-If it exists, it contains a list of words that the spell checker will consider correct for all sections.
+If it exists, it contains a list of words that the spell checker will consider correct for all pages.
 A line that begins with :code:`#` is a comment (not included in the list).
 The words are one per line and leading and trailing white space in a word are ignored.
 For example; see :ref:`@spelling`.
-Special words, for a particular section, are specified using the :ref:`spell command<spell_cmd>`.
+Special words, for a particular page, are specified using the :ref:`spell command<spell_cmd>`.

 .. _run_xrst@sphinx_dir@spelling@example: